 If you cannot leave your camera at the same spot, you need to adjust the settings when the night arrives.
 Take as many test shots as you need to find the right conditions and the best exposure.

-The other thing to look out for are light sources that may change.
+The other thing to look out for is the light sources that may change.
 Moving cars can be made more interesting by using slow shutter speed.

 Make sure to use the shutter release here to eliminate camera shake.